AlexEMG/DLC-Cajal-Course/content/Day4_Kinematics.md

 df_vel = dlc2kinematics.compute_acceleration(df,bodyparts=['nose','joystick'])
 ```

-For more details and options, please refer to <a href="https://github.com/AdaptiveMotorControlLab/DLC2Kinematics" target="_blank">DLC2Kinematics</a>.
+For more details and options, please refer to <a href="https://github.com/AdaptiveMotorControlLab/DLC2Kinematics/blob/master/DEMO.ipynb" target="_blank">DLC2Kinematics demo notebook</a>.

 Another option is using [<a href="https://github.com/JojoReikun/ClimbingLizardDLCAnalysis" target="_blank">DOKA</a>, which Johanna Schultz mentioned and created.